A leaking plastic radiator can be fixed with DIY kits or even with a soldering iron.

 Many kits are available such as this one on Amazon.

 Versachem 90214 Plastic Tank and Radiator Repair Kit – 30 Grams

-The third option is the most common fix since it doubles up on the leak making it last much longer if not for good.
+The third option is to do both soldering and epoxy which doubles up on the leak making it last much longer if not for good.